 Filing Your Tax Returns: A Timely Affair

 As an SME proprietor, you’re accountable for submitting your annual tax returns within nine months of the end of your accounting period.
-This might seem like a daunting task, but with proper organization and record-keeping, it can be managed smoothly.
+This might seem like a daunting task, but with proper organisation and record-keeping, it can be managed smoothly.

 PAYE: Ensuring Fair Remuneration for Your Employees